Configure Windows Server Failover Cluster on Azure VMware Solution vSAN

 - Microsoft Windows Server OS installation media

 Azure VMware Solution provides native support for virtualized WSFC.
 It supports SCSI-3 Persistent Reservations (SCSI3PR) on a virtual disk level.
-This support is required by WSFC to arbitrate access to a shared disk between nodes.
+WSFC requires this support to arbitrate access to a shared disk between nodes.
 Support of SCSI3PRs enables configuration of WSFC with a disk resource shared between VMs natively on vSAN datastores.

 The following diagram illustrates the architecture of WSFC virtual nodes on an Azure VMware Solution private cloud.
 It shows where Azure VMware Solution resides, including the WSFC virtual servers (red box), in relation to the broader Azure platform.
-This diagram illustrates a typical hub-spoke architecture, but a similar setup is possible with the use of Azure Virtual WAN.
+This diagram illustrates a typical hub-spoke architecture, but a similar setup is possible using Azure Virtual WAN.
 Both offer all the value other Azure services can bring you.

 Currently, the configurations supported are: